 The provision of home-based palliative care requires a substantial unpaid contribution from family and friends (i.e. informal care).
 The present cross-sectional descriptive study, conducted between September 2003 and April 2004, describes this contributi

 Hall, JP, Fiebig, DG, King, MT, Hossain, I & Louviere, JJ 2006, 'What influences participation in genetic carrier testing?
-Results from a discrete choice experiment', Journal of Health Economics, vol. 25, no. 3, pp. 520-537.View/Download from: UTS OPUS or Publisher's site
+Results from a discrete choice experiment', Journal of Health Economics, vol. 25, no. 3, pp. 520-537.View/Download from: Publisher's site

 This study explores factors that influence participation in genetic testing programs and the acceptance of multiple tests.
 Tay Sachs and cystic fibrosis are both genetically determined recessive disorders with differing severity, treatment availability,